History of the GCSB

 On 1 April 2003, the GCSB Act took effect.
 In June 2003, Cabinet formalised the role of the GCSB as the national authority for signals intelligence and information systems security.

-In June 2011, New Zealand’s Cyber Security Strategy (external link) (NZCSS) was published and allocated responsibility for cyber security to selected government agencies.
-As part of the NZCSS, a National Cyber Security Centre (external link) (NCSC) was established within the GCSB in September 2011, and absorbed the functions of the CCIP.
+In June 2011, New Zealand’s Cyber Security Strategy (NZCSS) was published and allocated responsibility for cyber security to selected government agencies.
+As part of the NZCSS, a National Cyber Security Centre (NCSC) was established within the GCSB in September 2011, and absorbed the functions of the CCIP.

-Following the September 2012 discovery of unlawful intercept, GCSB Director Ian Fletcher and Chief Executive of the Department of the Prime Minister and Cabinet Andrew Kibblewhite initiated a review of compliance at GCSB.
-Cabinet Secretary Rebecca Kitteridge was seconded to the GCSB as Associate Director to undertake the review, which took into account the GCSB’s activities, systems and processes since 1 April 2003 (the date the Government Communications Security Bureau Act 2003 came into force).
-Ms Kitteridge’s Review of Compliance Report [PDF, 923 KB] was released by the Government on 9 April 2013.
-The report made 80 recommendations, 76 of which the GCSB was directly responsible for implementing.
-This led to a significant internal change programme to strengthen legal and procedural compliance.
+Following the September 2012 discovery of unlawful intercept, Cabinet Secretary Rebecca Kitteridge was seconded to the GCSB as Associate Director to undertake a review of compliance, which took into account the GCSB’s activities, systems and processes since 1 April 2003 (the date the Government Communications Security Bureau Act 2003 came into force).
+Ms Kitteridge’s Review of Compliance Report was released by the Government on 9 April 2013.
+This led to a significant internal change programme to strengthen legal and procedural compliance, which has since been completed.